DizzyHSlightlyVoided/UIconEdit/README.md

 ﻿UIconEdit
 =========
 A C# application for opening and editing [Windows .CUR and .ICO files](http://en.wikipedia.org/wiki/ICO_%28file_format%29), using the [Windows Presentation Foundation](http://en.wikipedia.org/wiki/Windows_Presentation_Foundation) for image processing.
-The project is divided into three parts:
+The project is divided into two parts:

 * The UIconEdit.Core library, which allows icon creation and modification in code.
 * The UIconEdit WPF graphical app.
-* The UIconBuilder command-line utility for creating icon or cursor files.

 UIconEdit app's functionality
 -----------------------------